Dry Eye And Myopia Management

 If your child has myopia or is at risk of developing it, don’t wait until it’s too late.
 Halt their myopia now, and they’ll thank you later.

-To schedule your child’s myopia consultation, call Browz Eyeware today!Our practice serves patients from Bridgeland, Macleod Trail, Panorama Hills, and S. Trail Crossing, Alberta and surrounding communities.
+To schedule your child’s myopia consultation, call Browz Eyeware today!Our practice serves patients from Bridgeland, Panorama Hills, S. Trail Crossing, and , Alberta and surrounding communities.